Speech by the Taoiseach, Mr. Enda Kenny T.D: BC(A)R SI.9

 In addition, the cornerstone of quality construction in Ireland will be the registration of builders, contractors and tradespersons.

-This will enable consumers to ensure they hire competent persons, while simultaneously ensuring that all statutory, regulatory and legal requirements are complied with in a verifiable and transparent manner.
+hire competent persons, while simultaneously ensuring that all statutory, regulatory and legal requirements are complied with in a verifiable and transparent manner.

 The Construction Industry Register Ireland will be up and running by 1 March on a voluntary basis, and will be placed on a statutory footing by 2015.